abhishekkr/aqikcipher/README.md

 ### Description:

-a Quick Cipher is my attempt at creating a dumb One-Time-Pad that tries using a small shared password
+a Quick Cipher is my attempt at creating a dumb One-Time-Pad that tries using a small shared password; good enough to mask, not to make it unhackable

 ### How-To Use: